Clear answers. Real expertise.

 Before any work begins, we walk your property and give you a realistic estimate based on what’s actually growing there — not a guess based on acreage.

-• visibility and overall safety
+better visibility and overall property safety

-• wildfire protection by breaking the fuel ladder
+wildfire protection by removing ladder fuels

-• drainage on sandy soils
+improved drainage on sandy soils

-• access for future improvements such as fencing, grazing areas, or agricultural use
+easier access for future improvements such as fencing, grazing areas, or agricultural use

-• Forestry mulching removes vegetation by grinding it directly into mulch in one controlled step — without disturbing the soil.
+Forestry mulching removes vegetation by grinding it directly into mulch in one controlled step — without disturbing the soil.
 This method is especially effective in Florida, where sandy soils, shallow root systems, and fast regrowth make traditional clearing methods less efficient and more disruptive.

 The mulch stays on the ground and protects the topsoil from erosion, preserves moisture, and slows invasive regrowth — an advantage with pepper trees, palmettos, and aggressive vines common throughout Naples and Bonita Springs.
 Because the soil structure remains intact, existing drainage patterns and grade are not damaged the way they often are with bulldozers or large pushing equipment.